sai-mudike/Gen-ai_assignment-2/README.md

 - Recursive Prompting
 - Contrastive Prompting
 - Iterative Refinement Prompting
-- Level-0, Level-1, and Level-2 Automated Prompting for Requirement Analysis
+- Automated Prompting (Level-0, Level-1, and Level-2) for Requirement Analysis

-Each technique was evaluated based on accuracy, response latency, and completeness in requirement extraction.
+Each method was evaluated based on how accurately it extracted requirements, how quickly it responded, and how complete the results were.

-## Implementation
+## **Implementation**

-This project utilizes Ollama for executing AI models and generating automated responses.
-Different prompting strategies were tested by varying model parameters to optimize performance.
-The results demonstrate how AI-driven requirement analysis can improve the software development process.
+Ollama was used in this project to run AI models and generate automated responses.
+Various prompting methods were tried, such as changing model settings to improve the outcomes.
+The results highlight how structured prompts can help make requirement analysis more straightforward and effective in software development.

-## Reference
+## **Reference**

-For more details on Prompt Engineering techniques and best practices, refer to:
+For more details on prompt engineering techniques, refer to:
 - [Prompt Engineering Lab – GenILab](https://github.com/genilab-fau/prompt-eng)
 - [Ollama – AI Model Execution](https://ollama.ai/)

-For a deeper exploration of the research findings and experimental results, refer to the full [report](https://github.com/sai-mudike/Gen-ai_assignment-2/blob/main/MY-REPORT.md).
+To check the results of the entire research and experiment, see the [report](https://github.com/sai-mudike/Gen-ai_assignment-2/blob/main/MY-REPORT.md).